Transfer Students | The Safe House™ (RETIRED)

 Rather than transferring a combination from the drilled hole to the fence, some safecrackers use a mathematical approach that I call “offsetting”.
 They use the 12-o’clock opening index exclusively Rather than transfer the combination to a new index, they alter the combination through arithmetic.
 That is, they offset a combination by adding to or subtracting from each number in the combination.
 Adding 25 to each number, for example, has the same effect as transferring the combination 90 degrees counterclockwise.

-It works, but I advise against this method It’s not very complicated, but it’s more complicated than it needs to be I find it surprisingly easy to mix up whether I should be adding or subtracting The same mistake has been made by other good safecrackers, both on the job and in published works This simple mistake can waste a lot of time, so I favor the non-mathematical approach.
+It works, but I advise against this method It’s not very complicated, but it’s more complicated than it needs to be.
+I find it surprisingly easy to mix up whether I should be adding or subtracting.
+The same mistake has been made by other good safecrackers, both on the job and in published works.
+This simple mistake can waste a lot of time, so I favor the non-mathematical approach.